Sorted header abstract pattern

 Are you a spender or a saver?

 Definitely a spender.
-I’m a sucker for instant gratification, especially when spending on things I love (anything health related).
-As a result, it’s super important that I have my savings separate to my everyday accounts to add a barrier to accessing it!
-Or that I am consistently paying myself first.
+I’m a sucker for instant gratification, especially when spending on things I love anything health-related.
+As a result, it’s super important that I have my savings separate to my everyday accounts to add a barrier to accessing it, and that I’m consistently paying myself first.

 When I managed to get myself into personal debt a few years back.
-It’s not my proudest moment, in fact it was probably my lowest point financially, but it was a really great lesson in delayed gratification and the result of ineffective money management habits.
+It’s not my proudest moment – in fact, it was probably my lowest point financially, but it was a really great lesson in delayed gratification and ineffective money management habits.

-When I have clarity over my money – where it is (investments, savings accounts etc), what its invested in and how much is generally coming in and out.
-To me this is the baseline for managing and growing your money – if you don’t have any clarity, how can you know how to improve?
+When I have clarity over my money – where it is (savings accounts, etc), what it’s invested in and how much is generally coming in and out.
+To me this is the baseline for managing and growing your money; if you don’t have any clarity, how can you know how to improve?

 What money beliefs have you inherited from your whānau?

-Only now, 20 years later, are we starting to have some open and honest conversations around money mostly driven around both kids ending up working in finance, but also as our parents near to retirement.
+Only now, 20 years later, are we starting to have some open and honest conversations around money, mostly driven around both kids ending up working in finance, but also as our parents near retirement.

 What would your bank account say to you right now?

-What is taking you so long to update your money buckets?!
+Why is it taking you so long to update your money buckets?!

-Our team at Kernel recently listened to a podcast with Money expert Ramit Sethi that shared a great approach to living your ‘rich life’ including adjusting the way you split your money each pay cheque.
-Specifically, Remit suggests structuring your bank accounts like:
+My team where I work at Kernel recently listened to a podcast with money expert Ramit Sethi that shared a great approach to living your ‘rich life’, including adjusting the way you split your money each pay cheque.
+Specifically, Remit suggests structuring your bank accounts for:

-I wanted to try this out as its slightly more than I would expect to spend on my ‘rich life’ and less than I am currently saving/investing, but could potentially keep me more consistent long-term.
+I want to try it out, as that’s slightly more than I would expect to spend on my ‘rich life’ and less than I’m currently saving/investing, but could potentially keep me more consistent long-term.

 What’s your proudest money moment?

-There’s a couple – both within the last year or so.
+There are a couple – both within the past year or so.

-The first was making the biggest investment I’ve ever made (and no, it wasn’t in a property).
-For the first time, I felt like this investment was large enough to potentially have a significant impact on my financial position in the next 5-10 years, all goes well.
+The first was making the biggest investment I’ve ever made – and no, it wasn’t in a property.
+For the first time, I felt like this investment was large enough to potentially have a significant impact on my financial position in the next five to 10 years, all going well.

-The second one was recently sitting down for a financial check in with my partner and looking at the progress we have made over the past 5 years.
-I find myself constantly questioning whether I am doing enough to set myself up for the future that it can sometimes be easy to forget how far you’ve come.
-This check in was a nice reminder to stop and celebrate the wins just as much as striving to do more!
+The second one was recently sitting down for a financial check-in with my partner and looking at the progress we’ve made over the past five years.
+I find myself constantly questioning whether I’m doing enough to set myself up for the future, so it can sometimes be easy to forget how far I’ve come.
+This check-in was a nice reminder to stop and celebrate the wins just as much as striving to do more.

 When you think about your retirement, what do you see?